larsonmpdx/fruitfacts/frontend/README.md

 # external issues I'm tracking

+- `Jul 2022`: can't use getStaticProps and getServerSideProps together, so for example I can't generate the list of plant types for the search page's dropdown and then also make the search page server-side generated https://github.com/vercel/next.js/discussions/11424
 - `Jan 2022`: not enough options for redirects so we can't have nested paths with some paths ending in '/' and some not
   - https://github.com/vercel/next.js/discussions/23988
 - `May 2022`: react-zoom-thing has been abandoned for 10 months and hasn't gotten a react 18 update: